-Description: Small-anthered bittercress is an erect, slender perennial herb with fibrous roots and one (or rarely more) simple or branched stem growing two to four decimeters tall.
+Small-anthered bittercress is an erect, slender perennial herb with fibrous roots and one (or, rarely, more) simple or branched stem growing two to four decimeters tall.
 Basal leaves are one to five centimeters long, and ½ to two centimeters wide.
 The stem leaves are alternate and mostly unlobed, one to 1.5 centimeters long.
 Flowering and fruiting occur in April and May.
 The flowers, surrounded by leafy bracts, have four white petals, six stamens, and small, round anthers.

-Habitat: Small-anthered bittercress is found in seepages, wet rock crevices, stream banks, sandbars, and wet woods along small streams, in fully to partially-shaded areas.
+Small-anthered bittercress is found in seepages, wet rock crevices, stream banks, sandbars, and wet woods along small streams, in fully to partially shaded areas.

-Range: Small-anthered bittercress is known only from the Dan River basin in north-central North Carolina (Stokes County) and south-central Virginia (Patrick County)
+Small-anthered bittercress is known only from the Dan River basin in north-central North Carolina (Stokes County) and south-central Virginia (Patrick County).

 Encroachment of invasive exotic plant species, like Japanese honeysuckle, is also a threat.
 Many remaining sites are adjacent to agricultural fields and pastures.
 Accidental herbicide drift or run off could be detrimental, as could trampling and erosion on sites where livestock are allowed free access.